ChrisCummins/pip-db/Documentation/ProjectPlan.md

 the majority of use-cases should have been implemented, along with good test coverage of each.

-**ID** & **Type** & **Description**\

-M2.1 & Non-Functional & A software design which stipulates the final decision on which technologies will be used.\
+*M2.1 - Non-Functional* - A software design which stipulates the final decision on which technologies will be used.

-M2.2 & Non-Functional & An architectural design which covers the full model view controller stack and components of each.\
+*M2.2 - Non-Functional* - An architectural design which covers the full model view controller stack and components of each.

-M2.3 & Non-Functional & A test harness and accompanying automated unit tests with full coverage of the API under common states.\
+*M2.3 - Non-Functional* - A test harness and accompanying automated unit tests with full coverage of the API under common states.

 Table 8: M2 milestone requirements